ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 -->
 ##### Configure Symantec DLP Custom Attributes

-Two DLP Custom Attributes are used by the DLP integration to hold relevant information from the IBM SOAR platform.
+Two DLP Custom Attributes are used by the DLP integration to hold relevant information from SOAR.

 `ibm_soar_case_id` custom attribute is used for filtering out already imported to SOAR incidents and avoiding duplication.
 Without this custom attribute in place, there is a potential for incident duplication.